The Expanse (novel series): Free Navy Arc

 In Nemesis Games, sometimes referred to as the series’ Empire Strikes Back, a rogue Martian group led by Winston Duarte sells warships and stealth technology to a radical faction of the OPA headed by Marco Inaros, who creates a fleet known as the Free Navy.
-Seeing that with the new colony worlds humanity will no longer need the belt's resources and thus it will die, Inaros launches a massive, multi-pronged terror attack across the solar system, including launching stealth asteroids at Earth and killing billions.
+Seeing that with the new colony worlds humanity will no longer need the Belt's resources, eliminating any further need for the Belt, Inaros launches a massive, multi-pronged terror attack across the solar system, including launching stealth asteroids at Earth and killing billions.
 Although he attempts to kill the Martian Prime Minister and the crew of the Rocinante as well, both of these plans are foiled.
 The Free Navy takes control of the Slow Zone and prevents any travel to the colony worlds.
-The rogue Martian fleet travels through the rings to the Laconia system and it is revealed that some ships traveling through the gates are disappearing, being consumed by a force within them.
+Winston Duarte's rogue Martian fleet travels through the rings to the Laconia system and it is revealed that some ships traveling through the gates are disappearing, being consumed by a force within them.

 Babylon's Ashes tells the story of the final confrontation between the navies of Earth and Mars and the Free Navy, working with the remaining factions of the OPA, including massive battles to retake the Solar system and the Slow Zone from Free Navy control.
 Eventually, the crew of the Rocinante figures out how to trigger the ship disappearances while traveling through the gates and uses this to cause Inaros and the rest of the remaining Free Navy to vanish as they attempt to retake the Slow Zone.
-With the various governments of the solar system realizing that Inaros wasn't wrong that the existence of new colony worlds inevitably would mean the death of the belt, the OPA is transformed into a Transport Union, giving the Belters a new role as traders between the various solar systems.
+With the various governments of the solar system realizing that Inaros wasn't wrong that the existence of new colony worlds would result in the inevitable death of the Belt, the OPA is transformed into a Transport Union, giving the Belters a new role as traders between the various solar systems.
 Meanwhile, Duarte's rogue Martian fleet that traveled to the Laconia system cuts off contact with the rest of humanity.